 Other centres soon formed their own golf clubs and in 1899 the Golf Council was set up to represent clubs and players nationally.
 This became the New Zealand Golf Association in 1910.
 By 1924 it represented nearly 100 affiliated clubs and 9,000 regular players, including 4,000 women.

 The first New Zealand player to gain an international profile was Bob Charles.
 He won his first New Zealand Open competition in 1954, aged 18, and turned professional in 1960.
 Three years later he won the British Open, one of the world’s leading golfing tournaments.
-One of the most successful left-handed golfers of all time, Charles gave the game a high profile in New Zealand for more than four decades.
+One of the most successful left-handed golfers of all time, Charles gave the game a high profile in New Zealand for more than four decades, winning the Senior British Open (for players aged 50 and over) in 1989 and 1993.
 From 1986 he donated 1% of his income to New Zealand golf, supporting the Sir Bob Charles Scholarships awarded annually to promising young golfers.
 He was knighted in 1999 and retired in 2010 after winning more than 60 international tournaments.

 First Open Championship